Yashk-15/Yashk-15/README.md

 ## About

-Final-year CSE student targeting **SDE** and **Cloud/Backend engineering** roles.
+Final-year CSE student targeting **SDE** and **Cloud/Full Stack engineering** roles.
 I build across the full stack with a focused interest in cloud architecture, distributed systems, and serverless patterns on AWS.

 - 🚀 Currently sharpening DSA fundamentals in C++ with consistent daily practice
 - ☁️ Building serverless applications with AWS Lambda, API Gateway, and DynamoDB